babycroc/id311-lets-meek/README.md

 5. Map API Integration: Integrating the Google Map API or Kakao Map API does pose challenges, such as obtaining API keys, setting up proper authentication and authorization, and ensuring smooth interactions between the maps and your application's data.
 The API quotas is also a problem.

 6. Debugging and Troubleshooting: As with any software development project, debugging and troubleshooting is very time-consuming and challenging.
 Dealing with issues related to data flow, API integrations, or promises and async functions require careful investigation and problem-solving skills.

-7. Integration Backend & Frontend: Althought the backend API is documented with JSdoc, it is still difficult to integrate between these components, a lot of bugs occured, and requiring multiple meetings and parallel programming session to resolve.

 # V. Acknowledge
 - Reference: